martensson/nixy/README.md

     # statsd settings
     statsd = "localhost:8125" # optional for statistics
     ```
-3. Install nginx or openresty and start service.
+3. Install [nginx](http://nginx.org/en/download.html) or [openresty](https://openresty.org/) and start the service.
-4. Run nixy!
+4. start the nixy service!

 ## Using Nixy

 Routing is based on the HTTP Host header matching app name by default.

 This is easy to change and customize to your own choosing by editing the
 nginx.tmpl file.
+For example if you prefer routing based on uri instead of subdomains.

 Example to access your apps app1,app2,app3 running inside Mesos and Marathon: